GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ### Must update mutations `setTagsOnPost`, `createPost` and `updatePost`

-Because mutations that can set tags on posts now receive a "oneof" input `tagsBy`, these mutations must be updated.
+Because mutations that can set tags on posts now receive a "oneof" input `tagsBy` (instead of the previous `tags`), these mutations must be updated.

 For instance, this GraphQL query: